MG-RAST/DRISEE/README.md

 		sample size produce the ?same? result.

 	-a AMBIG_MAX, --ambig_bp_max=AMBIG_MAX		[default 0]
-		Maximum number of ambiguous bases (?N?) allowed per read before the read is rejected.
+		Maximum number of ambiguous bases ("N") allowed per read before the read is rejected.
 		Note that inclusion of even a single ambiguous character can dramatically affect multiple sequence alignments of bins of prefix-identical bins.
 We recommend exclusion of reads that contain any ambiguous bases.